The quantum limit to incoherent imaging is achieved by linear interferometry

 Here, we solve the general problem of determining the three-dimensional positions of $N_S$ weak incoherent point-like emitters in an arbitrary spatial configuration.
 We introduce a general model where light is collected at different locations, and is coherently measured.
 Our model includes stellar interferometry and imaging through a circular aperture in the limit of a continuous distribution of collectors.

-Our analysis shows that linear interferometry and photon counting is always optimal for estimating generalised coordinates of the sources.
+Our analysis shows that linear interferometry and photon counting are always optimal for estimating generalized coordinates of the sources.
 Furthermore, we provide an explicit construction for the optimal interferometer, which then can be implemented using standard methods \cite{Reck,Clements}.

 Our results explain why coherent detection overcomes the Rayleigh curse by recasting imaging as interferometry at the outset.
 We have shown that, for the case of two incoherent sources, the optimal interferometer can have relatively low complexity, for example, a single beam-splitter, and a quantum Fourier transform for the case of four collectors.
 In general, the optimal interferometer may depend on the parameter to be estimated, but our examples show that it is parameter-independent for the problem of estimating the separation between two point sources.